Vietnam.vn - Nền tảng quảng bá Việt Nam

-“At this stage, it can be confirmed that the anchor found at sea on October 24 is similar to the Newnew Polar Bear anchor (ship) according to certain specifications.
+“At this stage, it can be confirmed that the anchor found in the sea on October 24 is similar to the anchor of the Newnew Polar Bear according to certain specifications.
 The same paint color was found on the anchor as on the damaged gas pipeline,” Mr. Lohi said.

-Most of the investigation has been completed but some technical aspects remain unclear, he added.
+He added that most of the investigation had been completed but some technical aspects remained unclear.

 The ship was later discovered in the port of St. Petersburg.